-Photon Institute combines science and technology research to create powerful synergy
+Future Photon Initiative combines science and technology research to create powerful synergy

 By Jane E. Sutter

 Are we alone in the universe?
 How does the human brain develop?
 Can we extend the lives of breast cancer survivors?
 Can we “see in the dark” and through obstructions to ensure national security?
-Partners in the Photon Institute hope to develop new photonic devices to pursue the answers.
+Partners in the Future Photon Initiative hope to develop new photonic devices to pursue the answers.

 Solving pressing problems